karthizeyan/nvm-latests/README.md

 Here's what I'm doing right now

 ## Todo
-- Home page has created link for the latests version
 - Home page has copy-button for the script to get it on clipboard
 - Home page has copy-button for the script to get it on clipboard with sudo-prefix
 - /script returns the raw script for curl-ling scenarios